GAHT Prescribing

 Testosterone Blockers or Androgen Blocker Therapy

 As you may recall, testosterone is a type of androgen sex hormone naturally produced.
-Medications used to intentionally block testosterone are referred to as testosterone (T-blockers) or androgen blockers.
+Medications used to block testosterone intentionally are referred to as testosterone (T-blockers) or androgen blockers.

 It is important to note that estrogen, not testosterone blockers, is primarily involved in lowering testosterone levels.